EarlPitts/bitcoin-privacy/demo.md

 - April 11, 2022
 ---

-# Table of Content
+# Topics

 - Bitcoin protocol
 - Bitcoin network
 - Anonimity
 - Deanonimization
 - Evading deanonimization
-- Evading the evasion of deanonimization
+- TODO

 # Main Problems

-- Ovnership is anonymous, flow of money is not
+- Ownership is anonymous, flow of money is not:
+    - **Pseudo-anonimity**: all transactions are completely transparent
+    - As the block chain contains all of the transaction graph, it can be analyzed, searching for *patterns*
+- Vulnerable to re-identification attacks:
+    - Heuristic clustering to group based on shared characteristics
+    - Can be used to identify major institutions and the transactions between them
+    - Protecting against this would be a significant effort, lowering usability

 # Bitcoin Protocol

-- A bitcoint is a **chain of transactions**
+- A bitcoin is a **chain of transactions**
 - Owners are identified by **public keys**:
     - ECDSA signature scheme
     - Serves as a *pseudonym*